What is the transient Tachypnea of the newborn? also known as (TTN)

 How is it diagnosed?

-It is usually diagnosed based on the baby’s appearance and the way his breathing sounds.
+It is usually diagnosed based on the baby’s appearance and how his breathing sounds.
 The baby can also have a chest x-ray or blood gas test.
 This can help the doctor determine if the baby has transient Tachypnea and if supplemental oxygen is needed.
-Other laboratory tests can be done to make sure that respiratory problems are not caused by anything other than TTN.
+Other laboratory tests can ensure that respiratory problems are not caused by anything other than TTN.

 In a Neonatal Intensive Care Unit (NICU).
-A baby who has breathing problems will remain in the NICU, the baby joins the monitors that constantly measure heart rate, respiratory rate and oxygen.
-Babies with transient tachypnea may need a small amount of extra oxygen
+A baby with breathing problems will remain in the NICU; the baby joins the monitors that constantly measure heart rate, respiratory rate, and oxygen.
+Babies with transient Tachypnea may need a small amount of extra oxygen.

 Intravenous fluids.
-If the baby breathes more than 60 to 80 times per minute or is working hard to breathe, fluids and nutrition are given intravenously.
-As soon as the breathing rate is normal, the nurse will be allowed to feed the baby.
+If the baby breathes more than 60 to 80 times per minute or works hard to live, fluids and nutrition are given intravenously.
+As soon as the breathing rate is average, the nurse will be allowed to feed the baby.